TimonPost/quinn/docs/src/network-introduction/transport-protocols.md

 ![OSI model](../images/osi-model.png)

-Different layers serve different use-cases.
+Different layers serve different use cases.
-The application layer is not responsible for the data transmission while the transport layer is.
+For example, the application layer is not responsible for the data transfer while the transport layer is.
-TCP and UDP are working at the transport layer while a protocol like QUIC works on the application layer.
+Both TCP and UDP work on the transport layer while a protocol like QUIC works on the application layer.
-QUIC is built on top of UDP which performs the transport on the transport layer.
+The advantage of this is that routers and firewalls see these protocols as a UDP or TCP instead of QUIC.
+Because no special hardware software is needed, it follows that development can be faster and that adobtion can occur in parallel.

 ## IP - Internet Layer